Tramon Williams: 2007

-The Green Bay Packers finished first in the NFC North with a 13–3 record and received home-field advantage and a first-round bye.
-On January 12, 2008, Williams appeared in his first career playoff game and collected four solo tackles and a pass deflection during a 42–20 win against the Seattle Seahawks in the NFC Divisional Round.
-The following week, he made two solo tackles and broke up a pass in the Packers' 23–20 loss the NFC Championship to the New York Giants, who eventually won Super Bowl XLII.
+The Green Bay Packers finished the 2007 NFL season first in the NFC North with a 13–3 record and received home–field advantage and a first–round bye.
+On January 12, 2008, Williams appeared in the first career playoff game and made four solo tackles and a pass deflection during a 42–20 win against the Seattle Seahawks in the NFC Divisional Round.
+On January 20, 2007, he made two solo tackles, broke up a pass, and recovered a fumble as the Packers lost 23–20 to the New York Giants, who eventually won Super Bowl XLII, in the NFC Championship.

 2008

-Williams competed against Jarrett Bush and Will Blackmon throughout training camp to be the third cornerback on the depth chart.
-Defensive coordinator Bob Sanders named Williams the third cornerback on the depth chart to start the 2008 regular season, behind veterans Al Harris and Charles Woodson.
+During training camp, Williams competed against Jarrett Bush and Will Blackmon to be the third cornerback on the depth chart.
+Defensive coordinator Bob Sanders named Williams the third cornerback on the depth chart to start the regular season, behind starting cornerbacks Al Harris and Charles Woodson.